Assassin's Creed review

 Assassin's Creed is a popular AAA franchise that has the structure of a sort of "open-world" game with a main questline that is the only thing worth doing in the game (I should probably make an article about that).
 The story's revolves around a machine called the Animus that allows subjects to relive the memories of their ancestors.
 The player uses this to explore the distant past and learn about a timeless conflict between two secret groups: the Templars, who seek world peace through control, and the Assassins, who seek world peace without sacrificing individual liberty.

 I actually think the story is reasonably good for the first few installments, so my criticism is going to center on the game mechanics.
-There are a few different types of challenges the game offers: combat, chases, and stealth sequences.
+There are a few different types of challenges the game offers: combat, chases, and stealth sections.

 Depth in games